Prophet1984/Ethereum-Wallet-Cracker/README.md

 It's almost impossible to find anything.
 The chances of winning are extremely low.
 You could get lucky though, good luck!

 # Why would this even be possible?
-Because most used apps for ethereum use only one main Derivation Path (to my surprise) and don't even use extra passwords or anything for new wallets (to my surprise aswel!)
+Because most used apps for ethereum use only one main Derivation Path and don't even use extra passwords or anything for new wallets.